Methodology and Motivation

 Numbeo restricts entries from specific IP addresses that are identified as spammers, including public proxies and Tor nodes.

-Numbeo's filtering and algorithmic technology is complex and proprietary, which limits our ability to discuss other methods in detail.
-In summary, Numbeo utilizes heuristic technology to maintain data quality, and regularly removes statistically improbable or incorrect data using existing data as a benchmark.
+Due to the proprietary nature of Numbeo's filtering and algorithmic methods, we cannot disclose further details.
+However, in summary, Numbeo utilizes heuristic technology to maintain high data quality, and regularly removes statistically improbable or incorrect data using existing data and user behavior as a benchmark.

-Numbeo archives the values of its old data for historical purposes.
-By default, data older than 12 months is removed, but for popular cities, this time frame can be reduced to 3 months.
-If fresh data are not available, Numbeo may use data up to 18 months old, but only if our indicators suggest that inflation is low in that country.
+Numbeo archives older data for historical reference.
+By default, data older than 12 months is removed.
+However, in popular cities, this timeframe may be reduced to 3 months.
+If fresh data is unavailable, Numbeo may use data up to 18 months old, but only if inflation indicators suggest price stability in that country.

-Numbeo collects and uses feedback from users to improve the methodology and data quality.
+Numbeo also incorporates user feedback to refine its methodology and improve data quality.

 Aggregating Data for a Country

-You can find the definitions of the indices used in the cost of living section of the website by clicking on the Cost of living indices explanation link.
+The definitions of the indexes used in the cost of living section can be found on our website under Cost of living indexes explanation page.

-Numbeo's Cost of Living Index is calculated based on our estimated average expenses for a four-person family in a specific city.
+Numbeo's Cost of Living Index is based on estimated average expenses for a four-person family in a given city.
 Please note that the weights used in our calculation may change over time.
 Currently, the weights used are as follows:

 MariaDB [livingcost]> select name, category, cpi_factor as cost_of_living_factor, rent_factor from item where cpi_factor > 0 or rent_factor > 0 order by category, relative_id;